 The Live Versus Artificial Debate...
 No Contest

 There is an on going debate as to whether it is more eco-friendly to purchase a live tree or an artificial one.
 Real trees are a renewable and recyclable resource.
-According to the National Christmas Tree Growers Association, in 2012 there were approximately 13,000 farms, devoting over 309,000 acres of land to growing Christmas Trees in the U.S., growing close to 350 million Real Christmas Trees.
-Trees from these farms support complex eco-systems.
-The 350 million trees are absorbing carbon dioxide and other gases while releasing oxygen.
+According to the National Christmas Tree Growers Association, in 2012 there were approximately 13,000 farms, devoting over 309,000 acres of land to growing Christmas Trees in the U.S. Trees from these farms support complex eco-systems, and absorb carbon dioxide and other gases while releasing oxygen.
 Christmas Trees also stabilize soil, protect water supplies and provide refuge for wildlife.
 Often, Christmas Trees are grown on soil that doesn't support other crops.
 Live trees continue to be beneficial after the holiday season.
 When recycled, the trees can be used for mulch or wildlife habitat.

 In contrast, 85% of artificial trees are factory-made in China, using methods that consume natural resources.
 Typically, the type of plastic that artificial trees are made from is PVC.
 PVC production can emit dangerous dioxins in the air and water.
 Furthermore, PVC can be a potential source of lead.
 Lead-containing PVC can be harmful to children and pets.
 The plastic used in manufactured trees is also a petroleum by-product.
 They are non-biodegradable and not recyclable or renewable.
 Most will eventually end up in landfills, where they will remain for centuries.